localpreservation/placematters/_guides/08-collect-information.md

 ---
-title: "Collecting information"
+title: "Collect information"
-permalink: /collecting-information/
+permalink: /collect-information/
 ---

 *Know why your place is attention-worthy—and be able to show it—by doing research.*